Louisiana Tech Bulldogs football

-The Louisiana Tech Bulldogs football team represent Louisiana Tech University in college football at the NCAA Division I Football Bowl Subdivision (formerly Division I-A) level.
+The Louisiana Tech Bulldogs football team represents Louisiana Tech University in college football at the NCAA Division I Football Bowl Subdivision level.
 After 12 seasons in the Western Athletic Conference, Louisiana Tech began competing as a member of Conference USA in 2013.

-Since 1968, the Bulldogs have played their home games at Joe Aillet Stadium.
-Since its first season in 1901, Louisiana Tech has compiled an all-time record of 641 wins, 487 losses, and 38 ties.
-In 122 football seasons, the Bulldogs have won 3 Division II national championships, won 25 conference championships, and played in 28 postseason games, including 13 major college bowl games.
-The Bulldogs are currently coached by Sonny Cumbie.
+Since its first season in 1901, Louisiana Tech has compiled an all-time record of 650 wins, 506 losses, and 37 ties.
+In 121 football seasons, the Bulldogs have won 3 Division II national championships, won 25 conference championships, and played in 28 postseason games, including 13 major college bowl games.
+Since 1968, the Bulldogs have played their home games at Joe Aillet Stadium in Ruston, Louisiana.
+The program's current head coach is Sonny Cumbie.

+The Bulldogs will join the Sun Belt Conference as a full member within the next two years, no later than July 1, 2027.

 History

 Early history (1901–1939)

-Louisiana Tech University first fielded a football team in 1901.
-The team's head coach was Edwin Barber.
-Percy Prince became the head football coach in 1909 and coached the Bulldog football team through the 1915 season in which Louisiana Tech won the Louisiana Intercollegiate Athletic Association championship.
+Louisiana Tech University first fielded a football team in 1901, beginning the season with a 57–0 loss to LSU.
+The program would see its first win the following year, defeating the Monroe Athletic Association 6–5.Although no coach stayed with the program for more than one season for the first 8 years, Percy S. Prince became the head coach in 1909 and coached the Bulldog football team through the 1915 season.
+1915 saw the Bulldogs win the Louisiana Intercollegiate Athletic Association championship, their first conference title.
+Coach Prince left the university to serve in World War I but would return to coach for one more season in 1919.

 George Bohler served as the head football coach at Louisiana Tech from 1930 to 1933, compiling a 15–17 record.
-Bohler's 1931 team finished an undefeated 7–0, but other than that, Bohler's Bulldogs were unable to win more than four games in a single season.
+Bohler's 1931 team finished with an undefeated 7–0, but other than that, Bohler's Bulldogs were unable to win more than four games in a single season.
 Eddie McLane left Samford and replaced Bohler in 1934.
-He led the team through the 1938 season, compiling a 27–19 record, which included three consecutive winning seasons from 1935 to 1937.
-In 1939, Ray E. Davis became the head coach of the Bulldogs for a single season, going 5-6.
+He led the team through the 1938 season, compiling a 27–19–4 record, which included three consecutive winning seasons from 1935 to 1937.
+In 1939, Ray E. Davis became the head coach of the Bulldogs for a single season, going 5–6.

-Joe Aillet Era (1940–1966)
+Joe Aillet era (1940–1966)

 Northwestern State quarterbacks coach Joe Aillet took over the Bulldogs football program in 1940, leading the team through the 1966 season.
-Aillet led the Bulldogs to 21 winning seasons in his 27 as head coach (Tech didn't field a football team in 1943 due to World War II).
-Ailett led the Bulldogs to three 9–1 seasons in 1955, 1959 and 1964.
-Aillet's namesake is Louisiana Tech's home stadium, Joe Aillet Stadium.
-Aillet retired as Tech's head football coach following the 1966 season, and is the winningest head coach in Tech football history at 151–86–8.
+Aillet led the Bulldogs to 21 winning seasons in his 26 as head coach, as well as three 9–1 seasons, and 12 conference championships.
+His tenure as head coach also saw the program move from the Louisiana Intercollegiate Conference to the Gulf States Conference in 1948.
+Aillet retired as head coach following the 1966 season, and continued to be the school's athletic director until 1970.
+Aillet's namesake is Louisiana Tech's home stadium, Joe Aillet Stadium, dedicated in 1972 following his passing in 1970.
+He is the winningest coach in Tech football history, compiling a record of 151–86–8.